 - Take a clean screenshot (timeframe + context visible).

-- Extract 2–4 key levels that would change a decision.
+- Extract 2 to 4 key levels that would change a decision.

 - Force two scenarios (bull/bear) so you reduce bias.